ibm-cloud-architecture/refarch-data-ai-analytics/docs/data/data-replication.md

 # Data replication

 !!! abstract
     In this article, we are dealing with data replication from traditional Database, like DB2, to a microservice environment with document oriented or relational data.
-Database replications can be used to move data between environment or to separate read and write models, which may be a viable solution with microservice, but we need to assess how to support coexistence where older systems run in parallel to microservices and use eventual data consistency pattern.
+Database replications can be used to move data between environments or to separate read and write models, which may be a viable solution with microservices, but we need to assess how to support coexistence where older systems run in parallel to microservices and use eventual data consistency pattern.

+We recommend reading the ['Ensure data resilience' article from Neal Fishman](https://www.ibm.com/cloud/garage/practices/manage/ensure-data-resilience/) to understand the problems related to data resilience and how they fit into [data topology](../topology/README.md) and governance broader discussions.

 ## Concepts